YakuzaDoggo/VibinginHellResourcePack/README.md

 ## Fair Warning
 Some textures/audio/text may be questionable, NSFW, overloading to the eyes or ears and just plain stupid.
 Don't expect this to be a serious resource pack.

 ## Installation
-Simply download the ZIP file and send it to your Minecraft resource pack (the directory should be <b> /.minecraft/resourcepacks/ </b> in your roaming appdata folder.)
+Simply download the ZIP file.
+Then send the folder named "Vibing in Hell" to your Minecraft resource pack (the directory should be <b> /.minecraft/resourcepacks/ </b> in your roaming appdata folder.)

 ## Roadmap
 You can find the roadmap on Trello [here](https://trello.com/b/tOSmUeIA/vibin-in-hell-resource-pack)